The Human Rights Campaign released the 2022 Municipal Equality Index, and San Antonio is on the list. How did we score?

 Where we can improve

 Even a perfect score doesn’t mean a perfect city.
-San Antonio earned its perfect score with bonus points and would achieve a higher score from the HRC with efforts like having a human rights commission in the county and municipality.
+San Antonio earned its perfect score with bonus points and would achieve a higher score from the HRC with efforts like reinstating some of last year’s transgender-inclusive healthcare benefits for employees.
+The city could also earn bonus points by having laws protecting youths from conversion therapy + offering services to the transgender community.

 If you want to get involved, here are some local organizations that support the LGBTQ+ community.